Intercultural Lecture Series

 Understanding, appreciating and celebrating cultural differences are critical to the well-being of individuals and communities.

 The Honors Program organizes four annual intercultural lectures annually in a “Visiting-Scholar-for-a-Day” format.
+The current speaker lineup can be found on our Cultural Events webpage.

 For more information about the intercultural lecture series, please contact Professor Mary Kay Mulvaney.